kulmiye73/CNA-340_abdi/README.md

 # Project Title

-abdi workED  on project python sratchy-1.PY
+ on project python sratchy-1.PY

 ## Getting Started
-this project can run in your computer if you using pycharm integreted development inviroment
+this project can run in your loal computer if you using pycharm integreted development inviroment

 ### Prerequisites